 All that was missing were a pair of aviator goggles, a neck roll and boxy shoulder pads.

-A mesmerizing style that almost made him look like a thoroughbred race horse shifting through the pack of competitors with deft precision, Dickerson only played four-plus seasons in Los Angeles for the Rams, and none were in Los Angeles.
+A running style that almost made him look like a thoroughbred race horse shifting through the pack of competitors with deft precision, Dickerson was only around for four-plus seasons in Los Angeles for the Rams, and none were in Los Angeles.

-For obvious reasons, thanks in part to his name, he was also “The Dick.”
+For obvious reasons, he was also “The Dick.”

 The bickersome Dickerson left Southern California in 1987.
 Prematurely.
 To some, it left the Rams in a ramshackle status for years beyond.